 View table here if you experience formatting issues.

-As you can see these stocks had an average of 50.6 hedge funds with bullish positions and the average amount invested in these stocks was $2794 million.
-That figure was $3565 million in ATVI’s case.
-Micron Technology, Inc. (NASDAQ:MU) is the most popular stock in this table.
-On the other hand Takeda Pharmaceutical Company Limited (NYSE:TAK) is the least popular one with only 18 bullish hedge fund positions.
+As you can see these stocks had an average of 31.7 hedge funds with bullish positions and the average amount invested in these stocks was $1103 million.
+That figure was $4285 million in ATVI’s case.
+Norfolk Southern Corp.
+(NYSE:NSC) is the most popular stock in this table.
+On the other hand America Movil SAB de CV (NYSE:AMX) is the least popular one with only 11 bullish hedge fund positions.
 Compared to these stocks Activision Blizzard, Inc. (NASDAQ:ATVI) is more popular among hedge funds.
-Our overall hedge fund sentiment score for ATVI is 89.3.
+Our overall hedge fund sentiment score for ATVI is 80.8.
 Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
-Our calculations showed that top 10 most popular stocks among hedge funds returned 41.4% in 2019 and outperformed the S&P 500 ETF (SPY) by 10.1 percentage points.
-These stocks gained 29.2% in 2020 through October 16th and still beat the market by 19.7 percentage points.
-Unfortunately ATVI wasn’t nearly as popular as these 10 stocks and hedge funds that were betting on ATVI were disappointed as the stock returned 6.2% since the end of the second quarter (through 10/16) and underperformed the market.
-If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 10 most popular stocks among hedge funds as most of these stocks already outperformed the market in 2020.
+Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
+These stocks gained 29.6% in 2021 and still managed to beat the market by another 3.6 percentage points.
+Hedge funds were somewhat right about betting on ATVI as the stock returned 2.1% since the end of September (through January 31st) and outperformed the top 5 hedge fund stocks but not the market.
+This is a rare phenomenon as top hedge fund stocks usually beat the market over the long-term.

 Follow Activision Blizzard Inc. (NASDAQ:ATVI)